Bone-Project/BoneOS/Documentation/Installation/WindowsOS/README.md

 # Building BoneOS From Source on Windows OS

-Here is how you build it from Windows OS.
-Before you do this remember to get the linux subsystem for windows New feature. [**Here**](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) is a guide on how to install this awesome feature!
+Before coming here, make sure you have all the required dependancies in the README.MD Listed on the outermost dir (On the WindowsOS Section).

+If thats the case, well here is how you build it from Windows OS

 First Clone this repository the Cross Compiler